 Like the house mouse and Norway rat, signs of roof rat infestation include gnaw marks, dropping, tracks/footprints, rub marks, burrows, runways and damaged goods.
 You need to identify the rodent threat in your home or building and create an effective program to control entry points in order to reduce rodent populations.

 These are just a few of the common rat threats that can be problematic within your home or business.
 Walker Pest Management can inspect and identify any rodent threat in your home, business, or other structure.
 We have the experience to create an effective program to control entry points that will reduce rodent populations.
 We will identify and help you secure openings and utilize multi-catch traps and other stations to control any interior rodent issues your business or home may already have.
-Our rodent exclusion program seals out rodents and keeps them from returning.
+Our rodent exclusion program seals out mice, rats, and other rodents and keeps them from returning.